LinkFive/flutter-purchases-sdk/packages/linkfive_purchases/README.md

 ### Purchase a Subscription

-Simply call purchase with the productDetails from the retrieved subscriptions.
+Simply call purchase and an object of ProductDetails which you got from the products stream.
 [Purchase Docs](https://www.linkfive.io/docs/flutter/make-a-purchase/)

 ```dart
 await LinkFivePurchases.purchase( productDetails );